Focus and Scope

 LARR is indexed by more than 100 catalog services, including the Social Sciences Citation Index (ISI - Thomson Reuters), Scopus (Elsevier), MLA International Bibliography, Hispanic American Periodicals Index (HAPI), Academic Search Premier (EBSCOhost), Expanded Academic ASAP (Gale), ArticleFirst (OCLC), the International Political Science Abstracts Database (Ovid), and the Arts & Humanities Database (ProQuest).

-The journal’s publisher, LARC, focuses on making content discoverable and accessible through indexing services.
+The journal’s publisher, LASA/LARC, focuses on making content discoverable and accessible through indexing services.
 Content is also archived around the world to ensure long-term availability.